ahmetensar/ArtificialGranny/README.md

-# ArtificialGranny
+# Artificial Granny
-Artificial Granny - CS 461 Project
+CS 461 Project

 1. Install Google Chrome.
 2. Create a Maven project in your IDE